facebook/react-native-website/docs/upgrading.md

 ## Expo projects

 Upgrading your Expo project to a new version of React Native requires updating the `react-native`, `react`, and `expo` package versions in your `package.json` file.
-Expo provides an `upgrade` command to handle upgrading these and any other known dependencies for you.
+Expo recommends upgrading SDK versions incrementally, one at a time.
+Doing so will help you pinpoint breakages and issues that arise during the upgrade process.
 See the [Upgrading Expo SDK Walkthrough](https://docs.expo.dev/workflow/upgrading-expo-sdk-walkthrough/) for up-to-date information about upgrading your project.

 ## React Native projects